psanse/BitGraph/install/README.md

-#Example of linking to a CMake installation of BitGraph
+# Linking example to a CMake Installation

 The project includes a CMakeLists.txt and a main.cpp source file